svjack/Genshin-Impact-Character-Instruction/README_EN.md

 <br/>

-Following are results of some tasks in different models. (take the favor one from 3 generations)
+Following are results of some tasks in different models. (take the favor one from 3 generations) The second column of Characters and Tasks is the task type (from 7 types), the third column is the additional information of task.

 |    | Characters and Tasks                                                           | ChatGLM-6B-base-lora-tuned                                                                                                                                           | chinese-llama-2-13b-lora-tuned                                                                                                                                               |
 |---:|:---------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|